 Of course, you will need to have an idea of what to plan for and that can be a little confusing.
 As coronavirus has spread, our response to it is morphing and there are a lot of terms being tossed around.
 I’ve noticed that even the administration, doctors, and the media don’t always get it right but the CDC put out a page to clarify just what’s what.
 They also have an excellent fact sheet.

 How Does this Impact Planning?

-I’m really concerned for situations that are going to keep you (and me) at home and how to stock up for them.
+I’m really concerned about situations that are going to keep you (and me) at home and how to stock up for them.
 And we’re all going to have to plan for multiple possibilities because when coronavirus knocks at your door, it’s going to be a “go to jail, do not pass go” situation.

-You will have no chance to shop and prepare if you’re asked to quarantine or self-isolate (and all the conditions for “monitoring” include isolation) and if you’re asked to social distance, your opportunities are going to be limited, too.
+You will have no chance to shop and prepare if you’re asked to quarantine or self-isolate (and all the conditions for “monitoring” include isolation) and if you’re asked to social distance, your opportunities are going to be more limited, too.
 You’ll want to be prepared just in case the situations below, happen.

 - If under quarantine or self-isolated, anyone you’ve had contact with might not be in a position to help out.
 You may have exposed or infected them, or visa versa and they may be in quarantine or self-isolation as well.